 Art Therapy: Healing, Self-Discovery and my Personal Experience

 You may have come across the term art therapy before, but you don’t need to be in a formal setting or guided by a therapist to experience its benefits.
-Creating art—on your own terms—can offer a powerful way to process emotions, calm the mind, and reconnect with yourself.
+Creating art, on your own terms, can be a great way to slow down, calm the mind, and reconnect with yourself.

 A BRIEF HISTORY OF ART THERAPY